doawoo/teex/README.md

 ![usage](https://user-images.githubusercontent.com/61982076/100492318-b5bf8580-30df-11eb-9e85-593e89563389.gif)

-You can load any workspace using `Tex.workspace/1` with a string of your workspace name.
+You can load any workspace using `Teex.workspace/1` with a string of your workspace name.
 It will load up the code paths for all your installed libraries in that workspace!

 ## Advanced Script Usage!

-You can even use Elixir and Tex together to create useful scripts that are usable anywhere on your system.
+You can even use Elixir and Teex together to create useful scripts that are usable anywhere on your system.

 Here's an example script that loads a workspace, uses Jason, and prints the string to STDOUT